Hellyer & Sons

-The Hellyers were an esteemed family of wood carvers based in Portsmouth and London during the nineteenth century.
+The Hellyers were a family of wood carvers based in Portsmouth and London during the nineteenth century.

 Overview

 Contracted to Portsmouth Dockyard from 1851, the Hellyers specialised in the carving of ships’ figureheads for the Royal Navy from their two workshops until the cessation of business in 1901.

 Edward Hellyer

 Edward Hellyer, the son of shipwright, Phillip Hellyer, was apprenticed as a carver to an Edward Balter in Rotherhithe, Surrey in 1773 according to the Register of Duties Paid for Apprentices' Indentures, 1771–1773.

 He went on to establish the family business, Hellyer & Son (later James Hellyer & Son and Hellyer & Sons), working as a 'ship carver' for the Royal Navy.
 During this time he designed and carved numerous figureheads including: